The Facts about Decompression Sickness

 In 1907 Dr. J.S.
 Haldane discovered that to prevent decompression sickness you needed to relieve the pressure on the body gradually.
 Slowly relieving pressure did not allow the formation of nitrogen gas bubbles in the blood.
 Haldane’s method for preventing decompression sickness was called Stage Decompression.

 Divers who have gotten their basic dive instruction know all about stage decompression.
 There is a standard “safety stop” or “decompression stop” built into any dive that is greater than one atmosphere of pressure.
-To see when decompression stops are necessary you can look up dive tables.
+To see when decompression stops are necessary you can look up scuba diving decompression tables.

 Taking proper precautions is the best way to prevent decompression sickness.
 But even those careful divers are still at risk of developing this life-threatening condition.
 Remember if you in time you suspect that you may have decompression sickness it’s important to seek immediate medical attention.